Filip Štěpánek

-Filip Štěpánek (born 12 January 1999) is a Czech professional footballer who plays as a centre‑back and occasionally defensive midfielder for Zbrojovka Brno in the Czech National Football League.
+Filip Štěpánek (born 12 January 1999) is a Czech professional footballer who plays as a centre-back and occasionally defensive midfielder for SFC Opava in the Czech National Football League.

 Career

 Vyškov

 Štěpánek was born in Zlín, Czech Republic.
 He spent multiple seasons at MFK Vyškov, where he established himself as a key figure in the defence and served as team captain.

 He was praised for his leadership and defensive discipline, especially during the 2023–24 second-tier season.

 Zbrojovka Brno

 On 20 June 2024, Štěpánek completed a transfer from MFK Vyškov to FC Zbrojovka Brno, describing the move as a step forward in his career.
 He officially joined Brno on 1 July 2024 and was assigned squad number 44.